Surrey research on mitigating air pollution hits South America

 “The version of this brochure in Portuguese (PDF) will make a large impact.
 It will be shared through Non-Governmental Organisations and governmental secretaries involved with environment and education.”

 Professor Nestor Rojas of the National University of Colombia, Bogotá, echoes these sentiments.

 “Air pollution research is usually conducted to reduce its effects on health and improve people's quality of life,” says Nestor.
 “However, results are normally in the form of research papers and, sometimes, reports for decision makers.
 This means many people don't have a clear idea of how to apply them to their everyday life.

 “In contrast, this guidance has been carefully designed to be used by schools, children and communities, based on state-of-the-art research evidence.

 “We aim to reach as many schools in Colombia as possible, starting with large cities such as Bogota, Medellin and Barranquilla, then moving to smaller cities.

 “I'm positive it will have a large impact.
-The guidance in Spanish is an excellent tool to create awareness of the air pollution issues in and around schools.
+The guidance in Spanish (PDF) is an excellent tool to create awareness of the air pollution issues in and around schools.
 At the same time, it gives schools and communities the right information to make informed decisions and effectively reduce children's exposure.”

 Professor Paul Smith, Executive Dean of the Faculty of Engineering and Physical Sciences, added: “GCARE acts as a focal point for collaboration on a topic of great importance to all of us – air quality.
 Not only does the work in the Centre lead to major national and international projects with high quality scholarly outputs, there is also significant impact.